The TEMiC Group

 EPEC (Electrochemistry and PhotoElectroChemistry)

-Pedro de Oliveira (Prof), Yuwei Lu (Associate Prof, HDR), Israël-Martyr Mbomekallé (Researcher, HDR), Anne-Lucie Teillout (Associate Prof), Anaïs Abrousse (PhD student), Anna Tarasova (PhD student).
+Permanent Researchers/Faculty: Pr.
+Pedro de Oliveira (Full Professor), Dr. Yuwei Lu (Associate Prof, HDR), Dr. Israël-Martyr Mbomekallé (Researcher, HDR), Dr. Anne-Lucie Teillout (Associate Prof)

 The research activities within the EPEC team focus on the electrochemistry of polyoxometalates (POMs) and nanostructured materials based on POMs, as well as their applications in two key areas: energy and the environment.
 The team investigates electrochemical and photo-electrochemical processes, from the fundamental aspects of phenomena occurring in solution or at the solid/solution interface, to applications in energy, environmental sustainability, and molecular electronics.
 Elucidating reaction mechanisms and electrocatalytic processes, particularly proton-coupled electron transfer (PCET) phenomena, is a core focus of our work.